Community Association questions

 If the lot is owned in a company name, the company must appoint a company nominee to represent it at a general meeting.
 Alternatively, the company may appoint a proxy.
 However, the proxy may not nominate a person to stand for election to the executive committee unless they have written instructions and written consent from the nominee accepting the nomination.

-The Act requires company nominees to be registered on the community roll (maintained by the CA’s managing agent Dynamic Property Services). if a company nominee is not registered it cannot be accepted.
+The Act requires company nominees to be registered on the community roll (maintained by the CA Managing Agent). if a company nominee is not registered it cannot be accepted.

 After the Community Association AGM it is usual that an Executive Committee meeting is held to consider the appointment of the office bearers (Chair, Treasurer, Secretary).
 At this meeting members of the Executive Committee will be asked to nominate to fill these positions.
 If a vote is necessary (there being two or more nominations) the Executive Committee will vote on the appointment/s.

 Any person entitled to vote at a general meeting can request a motion be included on the agenda by providing written notice to the CA Managing Agent.
 All owners, nominees of corporate owners, and owners of lots in a subsidiary scheme are encouraged to attend general meetings but may address the meeting only if the executive committee agrees.